High-Performance-IO/clio/clio-website/content/configuration_file/V1.1/IO_Graph/_index.md

 - `dirname`: The directory names to which the rule applies.
 The value of this keyword is an array of directory names.
 - `committed`: This keyword defines the “commit rule” associated with the files or directories identified with the keywords name and dirname, respectively.
 Its value can be either `on_close:N` (where N is an integer ≥ 1), `on_termination`, or `on_file` if the “commit rule” applies to filenames (i.e., if the name keyword is name).
 Instead, if the “commit rule” applies to directory names its value can be either `on_termination`, `on_file`, or `n_files:N` (where N is an integer ≥ 1).
 If the committed keyword is not specified, the default “commit rule” is `on_termination`.
 If the commit rule semantics is `on_file`, then the keyword `files_deps`, whose value is an array of filenames or directory names, defines the set of dependencies.
 - `mode`: his keyword defines the “firing rule” associated with the files and directories identified with the keys name and dirname, respectively.
 Its value can be either `update` or `no_update`.
 If the mode keyword is not specified, the default “firing rule” is `update`.
+- `permanent`.
+This is a boolean flagh thaht can either be true or false (default = false).
+If set to true, then the file will be stored on the filesystem at the end of the workflow execution.
+- `exclude`: This is a boolean flag thath can either be true or false (Default = false).
+This flag is used to specify those files that will not be handled by CLIO even if they will be created inside the CLIO_DIR directory.
+If this flag is set to true, then all the other flags, specified for the file name (or alias), are ignored.

 ## Example